ffMathy/typescript-cs-poco/README.md

 ##### timeout

 Specifies the regex timeout, in milliseconds.
-Defaults to `1000`.
+Defaults to `30000`.
 Useful if you are performing operations on large items.

 ##### prefixWithI

-Defaults to false.
-If set to true, all interfaces (but not enums) will be prefixed with I. The conversion will now look like this:
+Defaults to `false`.
+If set to `true`, all interfaces (but not enums) will be prefixed with I. The conversion will now look like this:

 ```C#
 public class MyPoco